Tychobra/polished-load-balancer/README.md

 #### Main settings

-* **options.portRangeStart:** the start of the port range to serve Shiny apps instances on `localhost` (defaults to 4000).
-Shiny apps instances will be served on available tcp ports starting from there.

 * **options.RscriptPath:** the path to `Rscript` executable (by default, `/usr/lib/R/bin/Rscript`).

 * **options.redirect404:** the path to redirect "page not found" errors to (by default, `/404`).